 In the spring of 2014, we were privileged to join area singers in Music Makes Community, under the direction of Matthew Lazar.
 Members of the SJC also participated in the Florida premier of Voices of the Holocaust, under the baton of Dr. Joseph Holt, artistic director of Choral Artists.
 Both inspiring performances took place at the Van Wezel Performing Arts Center.

 In March of 2018, we presented Remembering to Rejoicing, honoring both the legacy of Anne Frank and the miracle of Israel.
 Our March 2019 concert, Sing Hallelujah!, featured the compositions of 20th century Jewish composers.
-In March of 2022, we finally performed Songs of Peace & Joy, postponed from March 2020 due to Covid.
+In March of 2022 we performed Songs of Peace and Joy, postponed from March 2020 due to Covid.
+Finally, in March of 2023, we presented A World of Harmony.